 CORE Curriculum (30 credits)

-Includes two writing courses (including Expository Writing or the equivalent); a Mathematics skills course; Intro to Speech Communications and at least one approved course from each of the following categories: Natural Science, Humanities, Fine Arts, and Social Science; and two additional liberal arts electives for a total of 30 credits.
+Includes two writing courses (including Expository Writing and Critical Writing for the Professional); a Mathematics skills course; Intro to Speech Communications and at least one approved course from each of the following categories: Natural Science, Humanities, Fine Arts, and Social Science; and two additional liberal arts electives for a total of 30 credits.

 Electives (45 credits)